-Most of us face one great challenge at work; balancing our own priorities with those of our manager.
-Understanding what is important to our manager, and knowing how they prefer to work and communicate allows us to work more effectively and provide a greater number of opportunities.
+Most of us face one great challenge at work: balancing our own priorities with those of our manager.
+Understanding what is important to our manager and knowing how they prefer to work and communicate allows us to work more effectively and provide a greater number of opportunities.

-This one day course will provide attendees with the tools and techniques required to effectively work with their managers.
+This course will provide attendees with the tools and techniques required to effectively work with their managers.
 The content will help them adapt their own approach to work in such a way that they can develop a positive work relationship with their manager, which in turn will improve their personal skills and make them a more effective employee.

 This course will give attendees an understanding of the principle of ‘Managing Upwards’ and will equip them with the key techniques to demonstrate this skill.